DavidDanso/bedrock-rag-chatbot/README.md

 # Turn Your Data into an AI Chatbot (RAG) using Amazon Bedrock

-This project shows you how to transform your data into an AI-powered chatbot using a Retrieval Augmented Generation (RAG) approach with Amazon Bedrock.
+This readme shows you how to transform your data into an AI-powered chatbot using a Retrieval Augmented Generation (RAG) approach with Amazon Bedrock.
 The solution leverages AWS Cloud9, EC2, DynamoDB, EKS, Istio, and Cognito to deploy a scalable, multi-tenant chatbot.

 ## Table of Contents